dwhan89/cosmikyu/README.md

   <h3 align="center">Cosmikyu</h3>

   <p align="center">
 Cosmikyu is a software stack to generate full-sky extragalactic foreground simulations of the microwave sky.
-At its core, cosmikyu include three seperate Generative Adversial Networks (GAN) for (1) data augmentation, (2) image-to-image translation, and (3) image enhancement.
+At its core, cosmikyu includes three separate Generative Adversarial Networks (GAN) for (1) data augmentation, (2) image-to-image translation, and (3) image enhancement.
 Furthermore, it implements utility functions to "touch up" the raw outputs from the GAN networks.
-Cosmikyu is used to generate results for Han et al 2021 (in prep).
-For more details, please wait for Han et al 2021 publication.
+Cosmikyu is used to generate results for Han et al. 2021 (https://arxiv.org/abs/2105.11444)
     <br />
     <a href="https://github.com/dwhan89/cosmikyu"><strong>Explore the docs »</strong></a>
     <br />